PA-NIHR-CRN/sponsor-engagement-web/packages/qa/README.md

 Clicking the trace object (the image) takes you into the API call logs relevant to that particular test
 **NOTE THAT THIS ONLY WORKS IF VIEWING THE REPORT OVER HTTP(S), FOR EXAMPLE ON A GITHUB PAGE OR LOCALHOST**
-It shows the requests made and the responses recieved on the left, and Call, Console, Network & Source tabs on the right
+It shows the requests made and the responses received on the left, and Call, Console, Network & Source tabs on the right
 Clicking on a request or response will show details for it on the right, relevant to the tab selected
 The Call tab shows details such as request duration, request method, parameters and header logs, as shown below